Rio Tinto posts annual loss; new CEO vows to cut costs

 COST CUTS

-Walsh, 63, led the iron ore unit for nine years, slashing costs, securing stakes in high quality deposits, and automating operations with driverless trucks and trains run from a high-tech center 1,500 kilometers (940 miles) away from the mines.
+Walsh, 63, led the iron ore unit for nine years, slashing costs, securing stakes in high quality deposits, and automating operations with driverless trucks and trains run from a high-tech centre 1,500 kilometres (940 miles) away from the mines.

 Cost-cutting is high on his agenda, and he flagged the company would rip out more than $5 billion in costs by the end of 2014.
 Investors are eager to hear how exactly it plans to meet that goal.